nyu-web-design/responsive-design/README.md

 - use a **container div** around all content of all pages - this must be given the class, `container` and must be used to center the page.
 - create a `header` and `footer` that is repeated on all pages - these must have a consistent style across all pages and should be the full width of the container.
 - create a **fixed width three-column layout for desktop** widths - the columns must sit side-by-side and each column must be one-third of the container width.
-- create a **fixed width two-column layout for tablet** widths - the first two columns will sit side-by-side anad each be half the container width, and the third column must be full width below those first two.
+- create a **fixed width two-column layout for tablet** widths - the first two columns will sit side-by-side and each be half the container width, and the third column must be full width below those first two.
 - create a **one-column scaling layout for smartphone** widths - all the elements that were side-by-side in the desktop and tablet layouts must now be stacked one on top of the other.
 The widths of each must be the full container width.
 - _the width of the site pages must never be wider than the browser's width_.